zarusz/SlimMessageBus/docs/provider_memory.md

 mbb.Handle<EchoRequest, EchoResponse>(x => x.Topic(x.MessageType.Name).WithConsumer<EchoRequestHandler>());
 ```

-> Using `AutoDeclareFromConsumers` to configure the memory bus is recommended, as it provides a good developer experience.
+> Using `AutoDeclareFrom` to configure the memory bus is recommended, as it provides a good developer experience.

 ## Lifecycle